Doing the cable assembly drawing in a Printed Circuit Board assembly

 Figure 3 Highlighted area shows how the bezier curved is placed

-An alternative to drawing this parallel bezier curve representation of the actual cable, is to use thick graphical lines.
+An alternative to layout drawing this parallel bezier curve representation of the actual cable, is to use thick graphical lines.
 This may be especially useful on large sheet sizes with harness designs where you want a diagram with scaled cable lengths, and corner locations.
 This is known in the cabling industry as a “nail board” diagram, and when printed to full scale is used on a backing board with nails at corners for assisting in manual harness assembly.
 An example of this is shown in figure 4.

 Figure 4.
 Using a “nail board” with the schematic cable drawing for harness assembly.